TomMartow/endpieces/README.md

 # _EndPieces_

-_This modification adds 10 lore friendly models to Stonehearth complementing the original wooden and stone fence design.
+_This modification adds 14 lore friendly models to Stonehearth complementing the original wooden and stone fence design.
 The new models are available in both wood and stone models._
  - Corner Piece
  - 'T' Junction Piece
  - 'X' Crossroads Piece
  - End Piece
  - Single Post
+ - Wooden Extender Piece (wood only)
+ - Stair Piece (wood only)
+ - 10 Piece Fence (wood only)
+ - 10 Piece Wall (stone only)

 ### _Installation_